 Best of all, the blood of a lamb spread on your door frame protected your oldest brother from dying with the firstborn sons of the Egyptians (Exod 12:21–23).

-Soon after Ramesses freed you from slavery, he changed his mind.
+Soon after Ramesses freed you and your people from slavery, he changed his mind.
 He sent over six-hundred chariots to keep you from escaping.

 Just when you were trapped, I AM split the Sea of Reeds so that you could walk through.